This Week in Petroleum History, February 13 to February 19

 February 17, 1944 – First Alabama Oil Well

-Hunt drilled in Choctaw County and discovered the Gilbertown oilfield in the Eutaw Sand at a depth of 3,700 feet, explains Alan Cockrell in Oil and Gas Industry in Alabama.
+Hunt drilled in Choctaw County and discovered the Gilbertown oilfield in the Eutaw Sand at a depth of 3,700 feet.
+The field produced 15 million barrels of oil.

 However, the search for another oilfield led to another 11 years of dry holes.

-With modern technologies, geologists now believe opportunities exist “in the hard shales of the deep Black Warrior Basin beneath Pickens and Tuscaloosa counties and in the thick fractured shales of St. Clair and neighboring counties, ” Cockrell concludes.
+With modern technologies, geologists now believe opportunities exist in shales of the deep Black Warrior Basin of Pickens and Tuscaloosa counties and in the shales of St. Clair and neighboring counties.

 February 19, 1863 – Inventor tries Oil Pipeline